 Louisiana participating agency and SREB-State Data Exchange Coordinator: Kimberly Kirkpatrick, Louisiana Board of Regents

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

-As of October 2017, five Louisiana institutions are members (listed here with their representatives to the Council):
+As of April 2018, five Louisiana institutions are members, listed here with their representatives to the Council: